mlinxfeld/terraform-az-fk-aks/training/06-additional-pools/README.md

-# Module 06 – Additional Node Pools in Azure Kubernetes Service (AKS)
+# Lesson 06 – Additional Node Pools in Azure Kubernetes Service (AKS)

 In this lesson, we extend the AKS cluster by adding **additional node pools**.
 Each pool can have its own VM size, scaling policy, and labels for targeted workloads.